-Ice cream stocks are far from the cool investment theme they were during the past century.
+Ice cream stocks are far from the cool investment theme they were over the past century.
 But with global sales expected to exceed $130 billion within the next decade, ice cream takes a big scoop out of the global consumer's dessert budget.
 From grocery store sales to ice cream parlors, ice cream is a top impulse buy for consumers around the globe -- and a fiercely competitive industry.

 Investing in ice cream stocks in 2025